midibox/mios32/apps/mios32_test/app_lcd/sed1520/README.txt

 ===============================================================================

 Required hardware:
-   o MBHP_CORE_STM32 or MBHP_CORE_LPC17 module w/ at least one SSD1306 based graphical OLED
+   o MBHP_CORE_STM32 or MBHP_CORE_LPC17 module w/ at least one SED1520 based graphical LCD

 ===============================================================================

-This application demonstrates the GLCD driver for SSD1306 controller
+This application demonstrates the GLCD driver for SED1520 controller

-Messages are print on up to 12 LCDs
+Messages are print on up to 2 LCDs with up to 4 segments

 ===============================================================================